50 Good Times

 The following week Miss Fines was back.
 Given the freedom to make whatever we wanted, I chose to make a Brontosaurus and impressive it was, even if one of its back legs was a bit spindly.
 Too bad it snapped off on the day I took it home.

 Another visitor to our classroom was a balding chap that came in specifically for Art lessons.
-Occasionally there’d be a small monetary reward, as happened when he gave me a tanner for my vulture painting.
+Occasionally there’d be a small monetary reward, as happened when he gave me a tanner for my painting of a vulture.
 Another time we had to put folds in a sheet of paper, then unfold it and paint a pattern between the creases using our initials; a tedious task for Paul Parker and anyone else whose Christian name and surname began with the same letter.
 Though Paul was given permission to use someone else’s initials, it needed Clive Ward to suggest Ron Newman, a Gillingham footballer, before Paul could set to work.
 In another lesson we had to paint a portrait of the person opposite us (our desks were arranged in clusters of four, two facing two, throughout the classroom).
 In my case that meant painting Ronald Bradshaw, a newcomer to the school who’d joined our class in that final year.

 How I loved Art.
 In my eagerness to get cracking I once misspelled my name at the top of the paper.
 The clanger went unnoticed until midway through the lesson when Miss Rusted remarked over my shoulder ‘very good Gerarard.’
 Confusion quickly turned to embarrassment when I realised what I’d done, to the amusement of my classmates.
 One of them, Graham Deaville, would greet me by that name when I bumped into him years later.